ajalt/reprint/README.md

 restarted, such as when it's locked out.
 It's false if the sensor is still running, such as when a finger was moved over the sensor too quickly.

-The `errorMessage` is a string that, if it's not null, will contain some help text provided by the underlying SDK about the failure.
-You should show this text to the user.
-The underlying SDK might not provide help text, in which case you should show your own message.
+The `errorMessage` is a string that will contain some help text provided by the underlying SDK about the failure.
+You should show this text to the user, or some other message of your own based on the failureReason.
+This string will never be null, and will be localized into the current locale. **There are currently help messages in 80 different locales.**

 The `moduleTag` and `errorCode` can be used to find out the SDK-specific reason for the failure.